janiechen8/DeepLSMethod/README.md

-# Pytorch Implementation for Solving PDEs
+# PyTorch Implementation for Solving PDEs

 Two numerical examples are provided in the repo to show how to solve partial differential equations (PDEs) using deep learning approach.
 Please see [1] to get details of the method.
 The solver is implemented in PyTorch.